cosmos/developer-portal/academy/3-ibc/8-ica.md

 ## Application callbacks

-Custom authentication is one potential use case for the use of Interchain accounts; however, another important use case quickly became apparent: Interchain accounts packets being sent as part of a composable programmatic flow.
+Custom authentication is one potential use case for the use of interchain accounts; however, another important use case quickly became apparent: interchain accounts packets being sent as part of a composable programmatic flow.

 As an example, consider a remote-controlled atomic swap: